Božidar Maljković

-Božidar "Boža" Maljković (Божидар "Божа" Маљковић; born 20 April 1952) is a Serbian former professional basketball coach and current president of the Olympic Committee of Serbia.
+Božidar "Boža" Maljković (Божидар "Божа" Маљковић; born 20 April 1952) is a Serbian former professional basketball coach.

 He is one of the most successful basketball coaches in Europe, having won league titles with practically all the clubs he trained; including four EuroLeague titles with three clubs (Jugoplastika, Limoges, and Panathinaikos).
 In 2008, he was named one of the 50 Greatest EuroLeague Contributors.

+He served as president of the Olympic Committee of Serbia from 2017 to 2025.
 His daughter Marina is a Serbian professional basketball coach, currently coaching Serbia women's national team.

 Early life

 Born in Otočac within the region of Lika to Serb parents hailing from villages in the vicinity of nearby Brinje, eight-year-old Maljković's parents moved the family to Kraljevo due to his Yugoslav People's Army (JNA) officer father getting reassigned there.

 Maljković was an avid cyclist in his youth; he took up basketball at the age of 12, playing the shooting guard position at KK Sloga.
 Assessing his own playing skills in an interview decades later, Maljković said: "I could shoot the ball fairly decently, but had no defensive skills.
 As a coach, I would never pick Maljković the player on any serious team".

 A few years later, during the mid-1960s, the family moved to Belgrade, settling in an apartment within the newly built "Šest kaplara" housing development for the JNA officers' families, located in New Belgrade's Blok 21 adjacent to the Ušće neighbourhood.
 During his time in "Šest kaplara", teenage Maljković was neighbours with water polo players Mirko Sandić and Zoran Janković, prominent VK Partizan and Yugoslav national team members at the time.